PulseWaves/Specification/specification.rst

   z_{sample} = z_{anchor} + distance_from_anchor \* dz

-  while the x/y/z coordinates of all following samples can be reached one by one by adding the dx/dy/dz vector scaled again and again.
+  while the x/y/z coordinates of all following samples can be reached one by one by adding the dx/dy/dz vector again and again.

   One exception is the start of the sampling for the outgoing waveform.
 Here the temporal duration is expressed in relation to the origin of the pulse.
 Nothing changes if anchor point and origin are identical (i.e. if the "Optical Center to Anchor Points" is zero).

-Number of Samples in Sampling m:
+Number of Samples in Segment k from Sampling m:
-  This field only exists if the number of "bits for number of samples" in the corresponding sampling description record is non-zero.
-It then specifies the number of samples that are following and the waveform has a "variable sampling".
-If the number of "bits for number of samples" in the corresponding sampling description is zero the "number of samples" is specified in the sampling description and the waveform has a "fixed sampling".
+  This field only exists if the number of "Bits for Number of Samples" in the corresponding sampling description record is non-zero.
+It then specifies the number of samples in the next segment that can vary from one pulse to the next (i.e. "variable sampling").
+If the number of "Bits for Number of Samples" in the corresponding sampling description record is zero, the number of samples is fixed and is specified in the the "Number of Samples" field of the corresponding sampling description (i.e. "fixed sampling").

-Samples of Sampling m:
+Samples of Segment k from Sampling m:
   The actual waveform samples of sampling m either raw or compressed.

 .. figure:: pulsewaves.jpg